Troubleshooting Common WordPress Login Issues | HostGator Support

 Still unable to access your WordPress login page?
 The cause may be one of the following.

-Please note that HostGator's Support is not trained in third-party script support and will be unable to provide assistance with custom scripting and coding errors, and design setup.
+Please note that HostGator Support is not trained in third-party script support and will be unable to assist with custom scripting, coding errors, and design setup.
 However, we will still gladly take a look and offer you as much help as possible.

 .htaccess file